The best Christmas markets in Europe for 2025

 EDINBURGH

-Edinburgh‘s East Princes Street Gardens Christmas market pulls out all the stops at the foot of the city’s formidable castle, which itself is lit up like a Christmas tree.
-Browse dozens of stalls or get a 360-degree view from atop the 46-metre-high ferris wheel.
-Warm the cockles with a ladle of boozy, spiced plum cider, or grab yourself a Glayva, a festive variation of the classic wee dram seasoned with spices, tangerine and honey.
-There’s more family-focused fun (Santa stories and carolling concerts) at West Princes Street Gardens and a Christmas-tree maze at St Andrew Square; and be sure to stay a little longer for the torchlight processions, street partying and fireworks of Hogmanay.
+Edinburgh‘s East Princes Street Gardens market pulls out all the stops at the foot of the city’s formidable castle, which itself is lit up like a Christmas tree.
+Browse dozens of stalls or get a 360-degree view from atop the 46-metre-high LNER Ferris wheel, or the soaring, 80-metre Starflyer Tower.
+Warm the cockles with a ladle of boozy, spiced plum cider, or grab yourself a Glayva: a festive variation of the classic wee dram seasoned with spices, tangerine and honey.

-When East Princes’ Street Gardens Christmas market is on from 15 November 2024 to 4 January 2025.
+When East Princes Street Gardens Christmas market is on from 15 November 2025 to 4 January 2026.

-Stay The Roseate Edinburgh, a 10-minute walk from the city’s festivities, may be in a Victorian townhouse, but its decor is masterfully mod-Scottish.
+Stay The Roseate Edinburgh, a 10-minute walk from the city’s festivities, is in a Victorian townhouse, but has masterfully mod-Scottish decor.
+Come Christmas, it’s offering festive afternoon teas and special menus with fine regional produce.

 SLOVENIA